squidfunk/mkdocs-material/docs/conventions.md

 Several features are implemented through MkDocs excellent plugin architecture, some of which are built-in and distributed with Material for MkDocs, so no installation is required.

+### <!-- md:extension --> – Markdown extension { data-toc-label="Markdown extension" }

+This symbol denotes that the thing described is a Markdown extension, which can be enabled in `mkdocs.yml` and adds additional functionality to the Markdown parser.

+### <!-- md:flag required --> – Required value { #required data-toc-label="Required value" }

+Some (very few in fact) properties or settings are required, which means the authors must explicitly define them.

+### <!-- md:flag customization --> – Customization { #customization data-toc-label="Customization" }

+This symbol denotes that the thing described is a customization that must be added by the author.

 ### <!-- md:utility --> – Utility { data-toc-label="Utility" }